baichuanzhou/baichuanzhou.github.io/_pages/about.md

     2. Building generalist vision-language systems that are capable of handling a variety of computer vision/multimodal tasks.
 (Application)

-    3. Exploring efficient ways to align modalities efficiently.
+    3. Exploring efficient ways to align different modalities.
 (Alignment)

     4. Improving the robustness and safety of Foundation Models.
 (Trustworthy)